massalabs/massa-standards/wallet/dapps-communication.md

 #### Generating New Accounts

-This method will generate a new random account upon request with a specified name defined by the user.
+This method will generate a new account upon request with a specified name defined by the user.
 The account shall be added to the wallet automatically.

 <table>
 <thead>